 - Can I bring my telephone from my home country?

-- Is there a special dress code that I should follow while staying in Guatemala?
+- Is there a special dress code that I should follow while volunteering in Antigua, Guatemala?

 - What should I know about religious conduct in Guatemala?